RemyPaulJr/notes/projects/data-pipeline/coingecko api gcp pipeline/Daily Notes - 2025-06-25.md

 - Changed Github username to RemyPaulJr.
 This will help with SEO and when applying to jobs that my name is consistent across my online presence (LinkedIn, Github, need to update website still).
 	- But I did purchase the remypaul.com domain from AWS Route 53.
 	- Probably should've purchase remypauljr.com instead but whatever, can update this later, don't want to spend another $14 right now.
-- Formatted the code for the create_integration, create_role, create_
+- Formatted the code for the create_integration, create_role, create_stages sql files.
+Used AI (ChatGPT) to help format, clean up the file with spacings, etc.
+- Learned about SQL in Snowflake.
+	- I'm used to SQL Server and PostgreSQL but Snowflake is based off